tibbon/WDI_Summer_Public/HomeworkAssignments.md

 (Don't read the code online, read it in your sublime text editor)

 ### Review Chris's code on hashes
-Review a commented and expanded version of the hash example code from this afternoon. examples/city_population_hash_example.rb
+Review a commented and expanded version of the hash example code from this afternoon.
+Run the code and observe the output. examples/city_population_hash_example.rb

 ### Complete your lab work